makubacki/tianocore.github.io/How-to-Build-With-Stuart.md

 ## Examples

-### Example: I want to build MdeModulePkg to test a change I made there
+### I want to build MdeModulePkg to test a change I made there

 <details>
   <summary>Example</summary>